-The standard prescription for a sticking door is to plane the rubbing edge so that it swings freely.
-This always solves the problem of how to fix a gap between a door and frame, but it’s a major hassle.
+The standard prescription for fixing a sticking door is planing the rubbing edge so it swings freely.
+This always works, but it’s a major hassle.
 You have to remove the door and lug it out to the garage.
 When the planing is done, you have to refinish the planed edge.
 Before you go to all that trouble, try the three shortcuts described here.
-In most cases, one of them will cure your sticking door.
+In most cases one of them will cure your sticking door.

 Watch this video to see how simple fixing a nuisance door can be:

 Screws magically work themselves loose over the years.
 If your door rubs near the top or drags on the floor, use a screwdriver, not a drill, to tighten the screws.
 With a drill, you're more likely to over-tighten the screw and strip the screw holes or chew up the screwheads.

 Make Sure All the Screws are Tight

 Tighten the hinge screws in the door and the jamb.
 Snug them firmly with a screwdriver rather than a drill to avoid stripping the screw holes.

 Replace the Screw Closest to the Doorstop

 To use this technique, remove a screw near the middle of the hinge (rather than the top or bottom screw).